Can I Get a Florida Hardship License

 Florida DUI Law Update

-A person who has been convicted of a fourth or subsequent DUI, must wait ten years from the date of the conviction, or from the date on which they finshed their incarcerative sentence (whichever is later) before applying for a hardship license.
+A person who has been convicted of a fourth or subsequent DUI, must wait ten years from the date of the conviction, or from the date on which they finished their incarcerative sentence (whichever is later) before applying for a hardship license.
 (Applicants for a hardship license after a fourth or subsequent DUI conviction must wait until after October 1, 2010 to apply.
-After October 1, 2011, applicants need only wait five years from the date of conviction or from the date they finished serving an incarcerative sentence in order to be eligible to apply for a hardship license.
+After October 1, 2011, applicants need only wait five years from the date of conviction or from the date they finish serving an incarcerative sentence in order to be eligible to apply for a hardship license.
 See the 2010 Revision to Florida Statute 322.271(5)-(6); House Bill 971, Session Law Ch.
 2010-233.)
 If DHSMV approves a hardship license, at least the first year of driving will be limited to “employment purposes only” (“D” restriction) which allows driving that is solely limited to and from work and any necessary on the job driving.
 See Florida Statute 322.271(1)(c)(2).
 Thereafter, DHSMV may allow driving on the more expansive “business purposes only” (“C” restriction) which allows driving that is “necessary to maintain livelihood.”
 See Florida Statute 322.271(1)(c)(1).
 Of course, a person applying for a hardship license after suffering a five year, ten year, or lifetime driver’s license revocation must have an ignition interlock device installed on his or her vehicle for a period of at least one year.

 Getting Prepared for Obtaining a Multiple Offender DUI Hardship License